AbhinavChauhan97/Restaurant-Billing-System/README.md

 **HOW TO RUN**

-*step 1* -> download the folder Restaurant Billing System
+*step 1* -> download the folder Restaurant Billing System by just pressing the green (clone or download button above)

 *step 2* -> in the command line move to the directory where you downloaded the above mentioned folder and run the following commands.